How To Talk To Your Kids About School Shootings

 You can also be prepared by knowing appropriate state and national hotlines.
 For situations that are potentially life-threatening, dial 911 for immediate emergency assistance.
 For other guidance, contact the National Alliance on Mental Illness (NAMI) HelpLine at 1-800-950-NAMI.

-In addition to discussing school shootings with your child, limit how much news they're taking in.
-When a school shooting happens, the television tends to stream constant coverage (understandably so), but watching too much can cause your child to become very anxious.
-Try your best to limit the news without hiding information.
-Let them know you are there to answer questions they may have.
+In addition to discussing school shootings with your child, try to limit how much news they're taking in.
+After a tragic event like this, there is usually a heavy stream of coverage, and watching too much can lead to anxiety.
+Do your best to limit the amount of news they watch without hiding information.

 Reena B. Patel (LEP, BCBA) renowned parenting and school psychologist, board-certified behavior analyst, and author of Winnie & Her Worries